 Here are a few ways you can split your data:

 - Inbound traffic calls answered vs. missed

 - Missed calls vs. calls answered by voicemail

 These differences are the key to using your call data to create Key Performance Indicators.
-You can break down user’s average call duration to make sure support agents are being efficient or identify which sales agents struggle to connect on a level that engages their prospects.
+You can break down the user’s average call duration to make sure support agents are being efficient or identify which sales agents struggle to connect on a level that engages their prospects.
 You can determine which agents missed calls at their desks and which crushed outbound calling quotas — going above and beyond the call of duty

 Unique Inbound Callers

 Unique inbound callers is a more specialized metric.
-It breaks down the number of inbound calls but it only counts an individual calling number once, and ignores repeat calls.
+It breaks down the number of inbound calls but it only counts an individual calling number once and ignores repeat calls.

-You can take the percentage of your inbound calls out of your total inbound calls to get an idea on how effective your staff is at communicating.
+You can take the percentage of your inbound calls out of your total inbound calls to get an idea of how effective your staff is at communicating.
 Combining this percentage with a CRM or Ticketing System can assist you in identify your ability to resolve support issues in a single call.

 4. Build a Better Breakdown

 Running a single report will only give you a fragment of the picture.
-Running a larger report that contains multiple weeks or months worth of data, will assist you in pinpointing trends and also give you the full picture view.
+Running a larger report that contains multiple weeks or month’s worth of data, will assist you in pinpointing trends and also give you the full picture view.